 And so the ground beneath me quaked and shook;

 Resounding forth from out that thorn lined nook.

 I saw the jaundice eyes and grimaced mask

-The ivory fangs that dripped with dreadful fear,
+The ivory fangs that mirrored dreadful fear,

 With every sinew taut as if to ask